JOY Entertainment: Technology

 In the process of developing game, they have created an engine to serve for their work named JAB Engine.
 This is the first engine developed by Vietnam.
-This engine has the salient features.

 Copyright

 On June 5, 2015 they completed the registration of the Captain Strike brand product with code number 2013/2015/QTG.

 Awards

 February 26, 2015 A mobile game product under the name of Clash of Allstars have topped the competition in Asia Incubate Camp organized by Incubate Fund (Japan).